-This course is designed for new migrants or refugees who may have developed some competence in English literacy and numeracy skills, and have a fair degree of formal or informal exposure to English.
+This course is an advanced course for learners who have developed some competence in the English language, literacy and numeracy skills, and who have developed a fair degree of formal or informal exposure to English.

 This course is delivered on campus.